djalbat/occam-ide/README.md

 5. **Directed graphs** Devise an algorithm based on the Pearce-Kelly algorithm that supports cycles.
 The current implementation tacks cyclic edges onto the side of the aforementioned algorithm, and is surprisingly complicated.
 Better to extend the existing algorithm and write a short paper.
 Also, test the other graph algorithms.

 6. **Publishing packages** This should include verification.
 You should also be able to install or clone all dependencies.
 Packages will sit in the root project directories, not a separate sub-directory.
-Forced semantic version will also be necessary.
 Finally, attribution needs to be fully implemented.

 7. **Worker threads for custom grammars** Currently combined custom grammars are re-calculated whenever non-trivial changes are made to BNF or lexical pattern files.
 Whilst the custom grammars functionality is gratifyingly fast, re-calculating on nearly every key press nonetheless interferes a little with the user experience.
 So these calculations can be carried out in a worker thread.
 This could also pave the way for verification to be integrated with the IDE.